 - Transport & distribution during and after growing

 - Waste produced as a result of farming processes

 Nitrous oxide comes largely from manure and fertiliser use.
 For example, highly managed grassland produces large volumes of emissions due to fertiliser use and soil disturbance.

 Nitrous oxide is produced naturally in soils through microbial processes, but the increase in fertiliser use for intensive arable crops dramatically increases emissions.

-The amount of N2O emitted when applying fertiliser or manure to crops will vary depending on weather conditions, the amounts applied, the soil moisture, and soil make up.
+The amount of N2O emitted when applying fertiliser or manure to crops will vary depending on weather conditions, quantity applied, soil moisture, soil structure and method of application.

 Methane is produced by livestock, via ‘ruminant enteric fermentation’; the gas is released as a result of bacteria in the stomachs of cows and sheep and the natural processes that release these.

 Methane emissions from livestock vary – beef cattle account for around three quarters of such emissions, while dairy cattle account for around one-fifth, primarily due to different feeding regimes.
 Numbers of livestock a farm has and the feed they eat will determine the levels of emissions.